micahkepe/micahkepe.github.io/README.md

   or other service to run an actual shell that I can connect hook up to xterm with a WebSocket for full functionality

-## Usage and Attribution

-If you decide to use my website code, please give me credit by linking back to this repository or mentioning my name.
-It's important to respect the effort and work of developers.
-Any use of this code without proper attribution is not endorsed.

 ## Contributing

 I welcome contributions to improve the website.
 If you find any bugs or have